 American Rescue Plan Act

-The City of McMinnville First Phase Projects Support Three Focus Areas with Separate ARPA Funds to Support Economic Recovery for Local Employers
+The City of McMinnville Projects Support Three Focus Areas

 The American Rescue Plan Act (ARPA) passed through Congress and was signed by President Biden on March 11, 2021.
-ARPA will provide the City of McMinnville with nearly $7.7 million in coronavirus relief funding through the U.S. Department of Treasury from now until the end of 2024.
-ARPA funds are being distributed throughout our community to the State of Oregon, counties, and cities.
-Programs and projects created with these funds will assist the City of McMinnville and the community in the response and recovery from the COVID-19 pandemic.
+ARPA provides the City of McMinnville with an allocation of just over $7.7 million.
+Programs and projects created with these funds will assist the City of McMinnville and the community in the response and recovery from the lasting impacts of the COVID-19 pandemic.

-To create a spending plan that maximizes community benefit, the City has considered:
+To create a spending plan that maximizes community benefit, the City considered:

 *More information about the ARPA projects in McMinnville can be found at: